neshoba78/jpierite-fabacademy/may-31-invention-intellectual-property-and-income.md

 **Discussion on Income**

+Neil recommends two factors for a successful business based upon an example from a former student.
+In lieu of a scheme to get rich, an entrepreneur is better to consider: what type of environment is preferrable for a workplace, and what is the impact on society that the entrepreneur wishes to make.

+Neil warns that one of the worst ways to make money in a fab lab is to sell something that you make.
+After working with Neil since 2014, I've come to appreciate the constant refrain of "sell the benefit of using the thing, not the actual thing."
+Google, for example, sell the benefits of search through placement in results and advertising.
+As with the example of Sindoh 3D Wox printers which are affordably priced, the majority of income is generated around filament cartridges which are refillable.
+You can sell a license to users, which is normally the case of selling software and video games.
+You can create a platform for people to connect.
+You can also create infrastructure for communities.
+Services such as: operations, customization, education, entertainment, generating impact, or research; these are all viable strategies for generating revenue.

 **Sources**

+Gregory, Pete "re: Nerataya Book" Message to Jean-Luc Pierite.
+24 April 2009.
+E-mail.

 Oustry, F. “Blockchain based solutions for intellectual property management.”
 Prax Value, 20 May 2017, praxvalue.blogspot.co.uk/2017/05/blockchain-based-solutions-for.html.
 Accessed 11 Sept.
 2017.